Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Fock Space Tensor Product Categorifications

 It is well-known, see, e.g. \cite[Section 4]{brundan_stroppel_semiinfinite}, that \begin{itemize} \item Any direct summand of a tilting object is a tilting object.
 Moreover, any tilting object decomposes uniquely as a direct sum of indecomposable tilting objects. \item There exists a bijection between $\theta \in \Theta$ and indecomposable tilting objects $T(\theta)$. \item There exists an injection $\Delta(\theta) \to T(\theta) $ whose cokernel is filtered by finitely many standard objects $\Delta(\theta')$ for $\rho(\theta') < \rho(\theta)$.
 Similarly, there is a surjection $T(\theta) \to {\nabla}(\theta)$ with kernel filtered by finitely many costandard objects ${\nabla}(\theta')$ for $\rho(\theta') < \rho(\theta)$. \end{itemize}

-A tilting generator for a finite fully stratified category $\cC$ is an object $T \in \mathrm{Tilt}(\cC)$ such that every tilting object is isomorphic to a summand of $T$.
+A tilting generator for $\cC$ is an object $T \in \mathrm{Tilt}(\cC)$ for which every tilting object is isomorphic to a summand of $T$.
 The \textit{Ringel dual} category to $\cC$ relative to $T$ is There is a \textit{Ringel duality functor} $\FF: \cC \to \cC'$ given by

 In general, the Ringel dual category $\cC'$ is not fully stratified.
-However, Brundan and Stroppel \cite[Theorem 4.25]{brundan_stroppel_semiinfinite} showed that it is \textit{partially stratified} in the sense that the statement about proper standard filtrations in Definition \ref{defn:semi_infinite} still holds (but the statement about standard filtrations may no longer be true).
+Brundan and Stroppel \cite[Theorem 4.25]{brundan_stroppel_semiinfinite} showed that it is \textit{partially stratified} in the sense that the statement about proper standard filtrations in Definition \ref{defn:semi_infinite} still holds (but the statement about standard filtrations may no longer be true).
 In \cite{brundan_stroppel_semiinfinite}, partially stratified categories are called $(-)$-stratified.

 \begin{thm}\cite[Theorem 4.25]{brundan_stroppel_semiinfinite} The functor $\FF$ restricts to an equivalence $\nabla(\cC) \xto{\sim} \ov{\Delta}(\cC')$ and sends the indecomposable tilting $T(\theta) \in \cC$ to a projective cover of $L(\theta)$ in $\cC'$. \end{thm}